-Watse Heringa did indeed become an architect and has also created some large office buildings in the Netherlands as his grandfather did in Indonesia, the most well-known being De Naam in Assen.
-However, Heringa’s grandfather only designed and built buildings in Indonesia or the Netherlands Indies as it was known then.
-Never in Holland.
+Watse Heringa did indeed become an architect and has also created some fine office buildings in the Netherlands as his grandfather did in Indonesia, the most well-known being De Naam in Assen.
+However, Heringa’s grandfather only designed and built buildings in Indonesia or the Netherlands Indies as it was known then; never in Holland.
 Ghijzels returned to the Netherlands in 1929 but the economy was in a bad way by then and later came the Second World War all of which made it difficult for him to find work.
 So, his grandfather’s legacy lies in Indonesia.
 Ghijzels was actually born in Tulung Agung in Java and was brought up in the Indies.
 Eventually, his parents moved to Delft where Ghijzels later was to study architecture.
 After graduating, he returned to Indonesia in 1910 where he first worked for the Municipal Works Department and then for the Public Works Office known as the BOW (Burgelijke Openbare Werken), of the central government.
-This is where he cut his teeth and first obtained his work experience.
+This is where he obtained his first work experience.

 The architect-engineers of the Civil Public Works ‘BOW’ (the predecessor of the current ministry of public works) left the public service in large numbers, to establish themselves as private architects.
 It was more financially attractive and a greater creative challenge.
 Sometimes they established combinations of architects, of which the AIA was one of the most successful companies.”

-In 1916 Ghijsels together with F. Stoltz and Hein von Essen created the AIA bureau and was responsible for a large number of important buildings that still dominant the landscape of several Indonesian cities especially in Java and thereby became one of the pioneers of modern architecture in Indonesia.
+In 1916 Ghijsels together with F. Stoltz and Hein von Essen created the AIA bureau which was to be responsible for a large number of important buildings that still dominant the landscape of several Indonesian cities especially on Java and thereby becoming one of the pioneers of modern architecture in Indonesia.
 As the buildings he designed and constructed were frequently located outside of Batavia, Gijzels was often away from home and wrote in various letters to his wife about them which to those interested in his architecture are a small treasure trove of additional information

 Gijzels’ firm the AIA, built many well-known buildings not only in Batavia but also in Bandung, Surabaya, Semarang, Pontianak/Samarinda as well as in several places in Sumatra.
-Amongst his most wellknown buildings are the Hotel des Indes, the Kota Railway station, the KPM headquarters on Jalan Medan Merdeka Timur, the Cikini swimming pool in Menteng, the KPM hospital (now called the Rumah Sakit Pelni) and many more.
+His most well-known buildings include the Hotel des Indes, the Kota Railway station, the KPM headquarters on Jalan Medan Merdeka Timur, the Cikini swimming pool in Menteng, the KPM hospital (now called the Rumah Sakit Pelni) and many more.
 In 1918 he helped to design several roads and buildings in Menteng including the Freemason’s Lodge which is now Bappenas or the Ministry for State Planning and the H. Jozef church in Matraman.